Tom-M-Git/html_table-csv_nodejs/README.md

 Open the .exe file and it prompts for a file path.

-After convertion is done, close the window.
+After conversion is done, close the window.

 ---